 Do you snore or wake up still feeling tired and groggy?

-Sleep disorders are a growing health concern, affecting millions of Americans and resulting in a range of health issues related to poor sleep and other side effects.
+Sleep disorders are a growing health concern, affecting millions of Americans, resulting in a range of health issues related to poor sleep and other side effects.
 Seeking diagnosis and treatment for a sleep-related disorder is important for your overall health.
 Sleep-disordered breathing and Obstructive Sleep Apnea (OSA) can affect your oral health, and is often caused by collapsing soft tissue at the back of your throat.

 Common Risk Factors for Sleep Apnea

 Although anyone can be diagnosed with sleep apnea, there are certain risk factors that everyone should be aware of to prevent additional health problems.
 At Smile Dental Group, we screen for the signs of sleep apnea and work with at-risk and diagnosed patients to manage their care and ensure appropriate restorative treatment.